 About

 Pisanosaurus mertii stands as one of the most enigmatic pioneers of the dinosaur world, a small herbivore that scurried through the ancient landscapes of what is now Argentina approximately 228 million years ago during the Late Triassic period.
-This diminutive creature measured barely a meter in length and likely weighed no more than a large house cat, making it one of the earliest and smallest known ornithischian dinosaurs ever discovered.
+This diminutive creature measured barely a meter in length and likely weighed no more than a large house cat, making it one of the earliest and smallest known dinosaurs ever discovered.

 In life, Pisanosaurus would have presented a modest yet graceful figure.
 Its slender frame was built for agility rather than power, with long hindlimbs suggesting it moved primarily on two legs, though it may have dropped to all fours while foraging.
 Its most distinctive features lay hidden in its mouth—leaf-shaped teeth with edges perfectly adapted for shredding tough Triassic vegetation.
 Unlike its meat-eating contemporaries, this gentle herbivore possessed the characteristic ornithischian hip structure, with the pubic bone swept backward alongside the ischium.